aspose-psd/Aspose.PSD-Documentation/net/release-notes/release-notes-2023/aspose-psd-for-net-23-6-release-notes/_index.md

 {{< /highlight >}}

 **PSDNET-1578.
 Exception on the loading of the ShapeLayer: Points for vector origin bounds is not supported yet**

+**PSDNET-1579.
+Exception on loading of VogkResource: Points are saved as DoubleStructures, we read as UnitStructures**

 {{< highlight csharp >}}
 string sourceFile = "PointsVectorOrigin.psd";